CoDS-GCS/kglids/README.md

-more than thirteen thousand pipeline scripts extracted from data discovery benchmarks and the Kaggle portal, and show that KGLiDS significantly outperforms state-of-the-art systems on related tasks, such as datasets and pipeline recommendation.
+more than thirteen thousand pipeline scripts extracted from data discovery benchmarks and the Kaggle portal, and show that KGLiDS significantly outperforms state-of-the-art systems on related tasks, such as datasets and pipeline recommendation.</div>

 ## Installation
 * Create `kglids` Conda environment (Python 3.8) and install pip requirements.